Hinrichsta/SP25-CYBR8950/Project Proposal/Technical Plan.md

 ## Technical Plan

-- Week 1 - Identify IoT Device Categories
+- Week 1-2 - Identify IoT Device Categories/Create Research Method
 Objective: Develop a comprehensive classification of IoT devices based on their functions, usage, and security implications to establish a foundation for further analysis.

     - Sub-Tasks: